emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 COMMIT;
 ```

-### Creating a circular reference between two tables
+### 2. Creating a circular reference between two tables

-I think this is a terrible idea and that you shouldn't do it because of the problems it causes, but maybe you have a valid use case or you inherited the situation.
+I think this is a terrible idea and that you shouldn't do it because of the problems it can cause, but maybe you have a valid use case, or you inherited the situation.
 Here are some inserts in a transaction that only work because the foreign key constraints are deferred:

 ```sql
 CREATE TABLE manufacturers (